Two Price Regimes in Limit Order Books: Liquidity Cushion and Fragmented Distant Field: Modeling the liquidity cushion

 We establish two additional simplified model versions which help to understand the implications of inhomogeneous insertion probabilities and broadly distributed lifetimes.
 For a simplified model with uniform lifetimes, we assign the average lifetime of $30.019\,$s to each order, irrespective of the level where it is inserted.
 For a further simplified model with a uniform insertion probability, we set $P_l=1/L$ (corresponding to $l_0\to \infty$) and additionally assign the average lifetime of $30.019\,$s to each order.
 For the simplified models we do not find notable differences for the return distribution, price range and even the spread distribution.
 By contrast we see strong distinctions for the optical appearance of the time-dependent order count, shown in Fig.~\ref{fig:LOB_count_ABM_variants}, and for the average limit order book filling, shown in Fig.~\ref{fig:avg_LOB_Ebay_ABM_variants}.
 Neglecting the different average lifetimes of the different insertions levels, we end up with a much narrower, solid liquidity cushion.
 Levels close to the quotes are highly overrepresented and those farther away highly underrepresented.
 Neglecting also the different insertion probabilities of the insertion levels, we end up with an almost uniform distribution of limit orders in the liquidity cushion with a much lower maximum order count.
+These results emphazise the importance of the distribution of limit order lifetimes and insertion probabilities for modeling the average filling of the limit order book.

 In neither of our models we allow for adaptions of limit orders after they are placed once.
 Traders' reactions to price movements like keeping an order active when the price moves closer or cancelling an order when the price moves farther away are not integrated.
 Orders will be cancelled after their initially set lifetime exceeds, regardless of how close or far they are to the quotes at that time.